scc-pi/hexsheff/README.md

 # hexsheff
-Resources to help create Sheffield hexagonal cartograms
+Resources to help create hexagonal cartograms for Sheffield